-8.24.8.25.
+- 8.24.
+The operating organization should arrange to purchase appropriate quantities of spare items and components for systems important to safety at the same time as purchasing those to be installed at the plant.
+These spares should, as a minimum, meet the same technical standards and quality assurance requirements as the equivalent installed plant items, but with additional provisions for ensuring adequate protection during long term storage. - 8.25.
 The initial quantities of spare items and components to be purchased should be approved by the plant management after consulting with the vendor and taking account of relevant maintenance experience available to the operating organization.
-Factors to be considered include:

-- the number and importance of major plant items that could be subject to serious failure; - any special nature of a manufacturing process that would preclude subsequent manufacture of a plant item; - any uncertainties in the future supply of parts and components that are currently available; - anticipated delivery times; - the estimated duration of repairs to a plant item, in comparison with the time of unavailability of the item permitted by the operational limits and conditions; - the shelf-life of the component.

-8.25.8.26.
-Spare items and components, materials and parts should be procured in accordance with the provisions of the integrated management management system specified in the IAEA safety standard publications (Refs.3.5) Safety Guide Q6 on Quality Assurance in the Procurement of Items and Services for Nuclear Power Plants [2].
+Factors to be considered include: - the number and importance of major plant items that could be subject to serious failure; - any special nature of a manufacturing process that would preclude subsequent manufacture of a plant item; - any uncertainties in the future supply of parts and components that are currently available; - anticipated delivery times; - the estimated duration of repairs to a plant item, in comparison with the time of unavailability of the item permitted by the operational limits and conditions; - the shelf-life of the component. - 8.26.
+Spare items and components, materials and parts should be procured in accordance with the provisions of Safety Guide Q6 on Quality Assurance in the Procurement of Items and Services for Nuclear Power Plants [2].
 Deviations from the original specification, however minor, should not be permitted before the change has been referred to the plant management for consideration under the procedure established for plant modifications.
 Modern production processes can make it very difficult to discover that a manufacturer has made a change to an item.
 This is particularly true for electronic equipment or small sealed items of control equipment.
 Close liaison with manufacturers should therefore be maintained.

-8.26.8.27.
+- 8.27.
 It should be the responsibility of the procurement unit to ensure that materials and items are obtained only from suppliers who have been approved by the operating organization.
-Safety GuideQ6 in Ref.[23] provides guidance in this connection.
+Safety Guide Q6 in Ref.
+[2] provides guidance in this connection. - 8.28.

-8.27.8.28.
 Routine reordering of materials and plant items already held in store should be initiated automatically in accordance with written procedures whenever a predetermined low stock limit is reached.
-This limit should be based consumables are wate ⇔Answer? ⇔CS: No changes on the expected or known rate of use and the anticipated delivery time or shelflife.
-The procurement unit should ensure, by means of documented reviews at the time of reordering, that the technical requirements and quality assurance requirements have been updated as appropriate and incorporated into routinely generated procurement documents.
+This limit should be based on the expected or known rate of use and the anticipated delivery time or shelf-life.
+The procurement unit should ensure, by means of documented reviews at the time of reordering, that the technical requirements and quality assurance requirements have been updated as appropriate and incorporated into routinely generated procurement documents. - 8.29.
+Procurement of maintenance items not held in store should be initiated by the maintenance group.
+This group should be responsible for ensuring, in accordance with an established procedure, that the technical requirements and quality assurance requirements have been correctly established and specified to the procurement unit.
+It should then be the responsibility of the procurement unit to ensure that these technical requirements and quality assurance requirements are incorporated into the procurement documents without any change.